-Non-infectious bud-failure (BF) remains major threat to almond production in California, particularly with the recent rapid expansion of acreage on inherently more water and heat stressed regions.
+Non-infectious Budfailure (BF) remains a major threat to almond production in California, particularly with the recent rapid expansion of acreage into more inherently water and heat stressed regions.
 It is a particularly serious problem for the commercially important cultivars Nonpareil and Carmel, which together make up approximately 50% of total plantings.
 Clonal selection of low BF sources has allowed continued plantings of both Nonpareil and Carmel after BF first became a problem in these cultivars.
 However, BF-potential (which is related to the age and propagation history of the cultivar) in even the best clonal sources of Carmel may not be sufficiently low to ensure continued commercial use.
-Careful selection of low-BF Nonpareil clones in the 1970s, 80s and 90s has allowed continued plantings of this dominant variety, though recent BF expression in some Nonpareil sources caution that they may also be progressing towards a new round of BF expression.
+Careful selection of low-BF Nonpareil clones in the 1970s, 80s and 90s has allowed continued plantings of this dominant variety (Figure 1), though recent BF expression in some Nonpareil sources caution that they may also be progressing towards a new round of BF expression.
 High BF expression was also a major contributor to the early abandonment of otherwise very promising cultivars such as Merced, and will likely be found in some of the recently released California varieties, particularly those which have the BF-susceptible cultivar Nonpareil as a parent (which includes virtually all currently commercially important cultivars).

 Figure 1.
 Development of BF- expression in vegetative progeny of different clonal sources of Carmel.
-(1-original Carmel seedling tree, 2-standard low-BF FPS 1 source, 3-medium-BF FPS 2 source).
-(Line 4 and Line H are other Carmel clones that are not covered in this report.)
+(1-original Carmel seedling tree, 2-standard low-BF FPS#1 source, 3-medium-BF FPS#2 source, H-high expression commercial source).

 BF-like symptoms have been observed in isolated trees of some recent releases including the cultivar Winters.
 Molecular marker analysis has verified the Winters identity but the source of the budwood was not virus-free FPS foundation stock but was probably propagated from virus infected wood gathered from the early Delta research block trials.
-Similarly, BFlike 'crazy- top' shoot growth was also observed in Marcona trees recently planted in the southern San Joaquin valley.
+Similarly, BF-like 'crazy-top' shoot growth was also observed in Marcona trees recently planted in the southern San Joaquin Valley.
 ELISA analysis however showed the symptoms to be the result of Prunus Necrotic Ringspot virus infection.
 While BF has been shown to be inherited in progeny, the genetic control of BF remains elusive.

-Populations which should segregate for BFexpression have been developed from crosses of almond selections to high-BF Nonpareil clones (to asses BF-potential among clones of the same variety), and recently from crosses of almond varieties to early-flowering peach genetic-tester lines (to asses latent BF-potential among different varieties).
-Resultant inheritance data will be used to establish and test different genetic and molecular models for BF.
+Populations which should segregate for BF-expression have been developed from crosses of almond selections to high-BF Nonpareil clones (to assess BF-potential among clones of the same variety), and recently from crosses of almond varieties to early-flowering peach genetic-tester lines (to assess latent BF-potential among different varieties).
+Resultant inheritance data has been used to establish and test different genetic and molecular models for BF.